yl3506/iMVPD_dev/README.md

 >	Generate the ceiling ratio chart for each within subject prediction.
 - accuracy_ceil_ratio_chart_cross.py

->	Generate the ceiling ratio chart for each cross subject prediction.
+>	Generate the ceiling ratio chart for each inter subject prediction.
 - visualize_same_region.py

->	Create the comparison histogram of same region prediction performance between cross subject and within subject.
+>	Create the comparison histogram of same region prediction performance between inter subject and within subject.
 - visualize_within_ceil_overall.py

 >	Create the matrix of within subject performance (as ratio to the ceiling). <br />
 	The diagonal is set to NaN.
 - visualize_cross_ceil_overall.py

->	Create the matrix of cross subject performance (as ratio to the ceiling). <br />
+>	Create the matrix of inter subject performance (as ratio to the ceiling). <br />
 	The diagonal is set to NaN.

 ### Figure 3: compare denoising performance